obaskly/AiTextDetectionBypass/executables/README.md

-The exe file is made for non-tech users or lazy tech-users to make things simple and easy to use.
+The exe file is made for non-tech users or lazy tech users to make things simple and easy to use.
 The executable is large so it cannot be uploaded here.
 You can download it from here:

 Download: